anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 Please view the original development at: https://goo.gl/89KgSC for details, further plans, and todos.

+= 2.0.1 =
+* Minor optimization and code cleaning.

 = 2.0.0 =
 * Product name has HCI word in it.
-* WP Admin > Pages > Pages with [third] Tags as menu option.
+* WP Admin > Pages > `[third]`: Reports on which posts/pages used this shortcode.
-* Implemented caches to store them locally.
+* Implemented caches to store once-fetched contents locally.
 * Relocated assets.

 = 1.0.0 =